 An unsecured loan that can be availed to fulfill various personal needs.
 It can easily be availed at an attractive interest rate and flexible tenure options of up to 5 years.
 It also comes with a maximum loan amount of up to Rs.20 lakh along with a minimal processing fee of up to 2.50% of the loan amount.
 Once your personal loan application is approved, the loan amount will be disbursed quickly in your bank account.

 Apply Online For Quick Loan at Lowest Interest Rate

 When it comes to repaying the same, with the help of equated monthly installments, you can repay the borrowed amount along with the interest amount till you have taken the loan.
-Personal loan is an unsecured loan which means a borrower doesn’t need to give security/collateral to the lender.
-However, a borrower can opt for a personal loan-top up, where an additional loan amount is being given to the borrower to cater his various financial needs.
+A personal loan is an unsecured loan which means a borrower doesn’t need to give security/collateral to the lender.
+However, a borrower can opt for a personal loan top up, where an additional loan amount is being given to the borrower to cater to his various financial needs.

 What Personal Loan is normally used for?

 - Medical Expenses

 - Tuition Fee

 What is Line of Credit?

 In a line of credit, a loan is sanctioned to the borrower on which the interest is payable only on the amount that was withdrawn by the borrower.
 In a credit line, one receives an outstanding statement similar to a credit card at the end of the month and interest accrued has to be paid on or before the due date.
 Once the loan amount is approved, the borrower can take a small amount out of the entire fund for the present need and keep the remaining amount with the bank.
 The interest will be charged only on the amount that the borrower has withdrawn and not on the entire amount.
 As a result, the customer can manage his or her monthly expenses easily without getting burdened with the loan EMIs.

 What Line of Credit is Used For?